 #MDTAPS

-Spreading awareness about a life-changing opportunity for public servants
+Spreading awareness about life-changing opportunities for borrowers

 #MDTAPS = Maryland, tell a public servant!

-Thank you for helping MCCFW spread awareness of a time-sensitive opportunity that helped relieve Marylanders of more than $1.68 billion in federal student loan debt.
+Thank you for helping MCCFW spread awareness of a time-sensitive opportunity that helped relieve Marylanders of more than $2.2 billion in federal student loan debt.

-• Public Service Loan Forgiveness (PSLF): PSLF is still available.
-The Department of Education has implemented a processing pause for the months of May and June.
-You can still submit an application.
-The application will not be reviewed until July.
-Income Driven Repayment Adjustment (IDR): If you have Direct or federally-held student loans, you should receive a Payment Count in July 2024.
-The Payment Count will let you know how close your loans are to the 20 or 25-year milestone required for cancellation via Income-Driven Repayment.
+• Income Driven Repayment Adjustment (IDR): If you have Direct or federally-held student loans, you should receive a Payment Count in fall 2024.
+The Payment Count will let you know how close your loans are to the 20 or 25-year milestone required for IDR cancellation.

 What is PSLF?